 The main ingredients in Dovato are dolutegravir, and lamivudine.
 Lamivudine is a nucleoside reverse transcriptase inhibitor (NRTI), while dolutegravir is an integrase strand transfer inhibitor (INSTI, also known as an integrase inhibitor).

-How does Dovato work?
+How does Dovato work for HIV?

 Dovato is a combination of an NRTI medication and an integrase inhibitor.
 NRTIs stop the reverse transcription step of the HIV life cycle.
 Normally, HIV uses its reverse transcriptase enzyme to build a strand of DNA from its original RNA form.
 In order to do this, it uses genetic building blocks called nucleosides that come from the host cell.
 These nucleosides are strung together one at a time, like beads on a string, to create the final DNA product.